georgepar/python-performance-tutorial/README.md

 firefox perf.svg
 ```

-Here's the flamegraph for our starting implementation of the MDS algorithm:
+Here's the flamegraph for our starting implementation of the MDS algorithm.
+Note that the boxes don't only correspond to the function in the stack, but also to the line of code inside the function which gives us even more fine grained information:
 ![Alt text](./starting_implementation.svg)

 ## Vectorizing operations with NumPy